Skip to content

 Does new siding increase home value?

 Yes.
 New siding is one of the highest-ROI exterior improvements.
 According to the Remodeling Magazine Cost vs. Value Report, fiber cement siding replacement recoups 65 to 80% of the investment at resale.
-Vinyl siding recoups 60 to 70%.
 Beyond resale value, new siding reduces energy costs, eliminates maintenance headaches, and dramatically improves curb appeal.

 Ready to Transform Your Home's Exterior?